phxgg/jyeet-bot/README.md

 The code is ugly and needs a lot of refactoring.
 I'm aware of that.

+This was initially designed for personal use, but I decided to make it public.
+Many features are missing, and some of them are for testing purposes only.

 > __Note__
 >
 > IPv6 /64 block -> YouTube IP rotator for rate limiting.